imjoy-team/ImJoy/web/public/docs/user_manual.md

   to login the remote server with SSH, start the plugin engine with `python -m imjoy --serve --host=0.0.0.0`.
   By default, the host is to `127.0.0.1`, which allows only local connections.
 For remote access, the host is set to `0.0.0.0`.
   The plugin engine will be launched and serve a copy of the ImJoy app through `http://YOUR_REMOTE_IP:8080`.
-  At the end of the initialization process, it will provice the **connection token**.
+  At the end of the initialization process, it will display the **connection token**.
   Copy it from the terminal, since you will need it in the next step. **KEEP THIS TOKEN PRIVATE!!!!**

 0. On your local machine, use your web browser to access the ImJoy app on the remote machine